KPAY (AM)

 KPAY (1290 AM) is a sports formatted radio station in Northern California.
 The station can be heard in Butte County, California, and parts of Tehama County, Glenn County, and Colusa County.
 The station's transmitter power is 5,000 watts and is located in Chico, California.
 The station is owned by Deer Creek Broadcasting, LLC.
-KPAY is a radio affiliate of Fox Sports Radio, also covering north valley sports, including Chico State Wildcat Athletics (baseball, basketball), the NFL, MLB, Warriors, Oakland A's and Butte Community College Football.
+KPAY is a radio affiliate of Fox Sports Radio, also covering north valley sports, including Chico State Wildcats Athletics (baseball, basketball), the NFL, MLB, Golden State Warriors, Oakland Athletics and Butte College Football.

 History

-In October 1949, KXOC-AM began broadcasting.
-In February 1953, KXOC-AM changed its call sign to KPAY-AM.
+In October 1949, KXOC began broadcasting.
+In February 1953, KXOC changed its call sign to KPAY.
 In July 1994, the KPAY building was destroyed by fire.
-The station was originally located on 1060 kHz, but moved to 1290 kHz, which had been vacated by KHSL-AM after KHSL moved its format to the FM band at 103.5, now known as "The Blaze".
+The station was originally located on 1060 kHz, but in 1997 moved to 1290 kHz, which had been vacated by KHSL after that station's format moved to KHSL-FM 103.5 as "The Blaze".
 In July 2019, Portland, Oregon-based Bustos Media was involved in a multi-station trade.
-1290 AM was transitioned from news talk radio to sports provided by Fox Sports Radio.
-The original news and talk show content was moved to 93.9 FM.
+KPAY was transitioned from news talk radio to sports provided by Fox Sports Radio.
+The news and talk format was moved to KPAY-FM 93.9.